 Partial fraction decomposition = [A/(x – 3)] + [B/(x + 2)]

 Partial fraction decomposition = [A/(x – 1)] + [B/(x + 1)]

 How the Calculator Works

-Behind the scenes, there is very complex and lengthy code that powers the computer algebra system.
+Behind the scenes, there is a complex and lengthy set of instructions that power the computer algebra system’s partial fraction routine.
 However, the code can be broken down into very many simple logic statements.
 It follows a similar process to what humans use when hand calculating partial fraction decomposition.
-It uses the same algebra rules that we follow in school and our professions, with the advantage of having a very fast computer processor!
+It uses the same algebra rules that we follow in our school and professional lives, with the advantage of having a very fast computer processor!